 CARD CARRYING

-By Roman Sympos
+by Roman Sympos

 "That’s what makes it so interesting,” said Monica.
 “His cockamamie story.”

 She and Hart were having coffee and muffins at The Squawking Gull, as they had fallen into the habit of doing every Wednesday morning after the Seeburg murder case.
 Today’s meeting was business related.
-Monica was briefing Hart on a case for North Shore Legal Aid, the non-profit that she and her attorney husband, Sam Tull, had founded to help low-income people cover the costs of litigation.
+Monica was briefing Hart on a client for North Shore Legal Aid, the non-profit that she and her attorney husband, Sam Tull, had founded to help low-income people cover the costs of litigation.
 Monica had originated the idea and handled the business end.
 Sam, a Harvard Law graduate who grew up in Roxbury, Boston’s historically Black neighborhood, handled the legal end.
 He also provided the firm’s street savvy and creds.
 NOSHLA had Hart on retainer as their chief investigator.

 Hart still didn’t like the wrought-iron chairs at The Squawking Gull, which were way too small for his oversized avoirdupois.
 But his attachment to Monica, and the Gull’s muffins, made the discomfort bearable, and he enjoyed the view of Main Street from the window table.